nuclex-shared-cpp/Nuclex.Support.Native/ReadMe.md

 StringConverter & StringMatcher
 -------------------------------

-Useful helper methods for strings, such as conversion between UTF-8, UTF-16 and UTF-32.
+Useful helper methods for unicode strings, such as conversion between UTF-8, UTF-16 and UTF-32.
 Can also convert between "wide char" strings and UTF-8.
 Wide chars are the bad side of unicode that Windows programmers have to deal with, often coming from `TEXT()` macros that expand to `L"my string"`,